simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-01-22
+<br />**Date image released:**  2025-01-24
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Yuri Beletsky
-Dimitris Valianos

-<br />**Title of the image:**  The North America Nebula
+<br />**Title of the image:**  Comet G3 ATLAS: a Tail and a Telescope
-<br />**Description for the image:**  The North America nebula on the sky can do what the North America continent on Earth cannot -- form stars.
-Specifically, in analogy to the Earth-confined continent, the bright part that appears as the east coast  is actually a hot bed of gas, dust, and newly formed stars known as the Cygnus Wall.
-The featured image shows the star forming wall lit and eroded by bright young stars and partly hidden by the dark dust they have created.
-The part of the North America nebula (NGC 7000) shown spans about 50 light years and lies about 1,500 light years away toward the constellation of the Swan (Cygnus).
-Jigsaw Challenge: Astronomy Puzzle of the Day
+<br />**Description for the image:**  Comet C/2024 G3 ATLAS has made a dramatic appearance in planet Earth's skies.
+A visitor from the distant Oort Cloud, the comet reached its perihelion on January 13.
+On January 19, the bright comet was captured here from ESO Paranal Observatory in the Atacama desert in Chile.
+Sporting spectacular sweeping dust tails, this comet ATLAS is setting in the southern hemisphere twilight and was clearly visible to the unaided eye.
+In the foreground is the closed shell of one of the observatory's famous auxiliary telescopes.
+Still wowing southern hemisphere observers, the comet's bright coma has become diffuse, its icy nucleus apparently disintegrating following its close approach to the Sun.
+Growing Gallery: Comet ATLAS (G3)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/NGC7000_Valianos_3132.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/C2024G3_ATLAS_ESO_Beletsky.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).